dewyapp/dewy-api/README.markdown

 		$ npm start

-* Make requests to the API at localhost:3001
+* Make requests to the API at localhost:3001 (or whatever port number configured in config.json)

 ### Running the API in production